 This always breaks my Costa Rica loving heart, but I completely understand.
 The country is 100% is more expensive than its neighbors.
 However, it is still possible to travel without completely breaking the bank.

 And, I’m of course biased, but Costa Rica is way more fun than its neighbors.
 So, I definitely think you should visit!

-We created this guide to backpacking Costa Rica to give you the best info on how to see the best that Costa Rica has to offer while on a backpackers budget.
+We created this guide to backpacking Costa Rica to give you the best info on how to travel the country as a backpacker.

 Let’s start with the border crossings….

 The best way to cross to and from Panama is by bus.
-There is a public bus that runs from San Jose to the border (Sixaola is the town name) several times a day.
+There is a public bus that runs back and forth from San Jose to the border (Sixaola is the town name) several times a day.
 It costs about $12 for a one-way ticket.
-You can find more about it here.

 If you are crossing from Nicaragua into Costa Rica you will need to go through the same process as it would be to enter from Panama.
 Make sure you have proof that you are leaving within 90 days.